Exchange Currency in India - Must Read Before Traveling

 The term "rupee" has its roots in the Sanskrit word "rūpyakam," which means "a silver coin."
 The use of the term "rupee" for currency in India can be traced back to the Sultanate of Delhi (13th-16th century) when the silver coin called "Rupiya" was first introduced.
 The Mughal Empire, which succeeded the Sultanate, further popularized the rupee as the dominant currency in India.

-During British colonial rule, the Indian rupee was officially introduced in 1835 by the British East India Company as the standardized currency across the territories under its control.
-The rupee's value was pegged to the British pound, following the gold standard, which made it an integral part of the global monetary system.
+The British colonial rule saw the formal introduction of Indian rupee in 1835 by the British East India Company, as the common currency formula throughout the regions that it controlled.
+The rupee was linked to the British pound, after gold standard, and was linked to the global monetary system.

 The currency in India